Shani711/Wealth-RxFlexibility/README.md

-# Prescriber's Wealth and Drug Prescription Flexibility
+# Prescribers' Wealth and Drug Prescription Flexibility
 Hypothesis: Prescribers that live in wealthier neighborhoods are more “flexible” to prescribe diabetic drugs to patients that don't necessarily have diabetes.